Signed in as:

 Why do we mix it?
 Just to give them some variety, they are both very good brands with healthy ingredients.

-We feed our kittens Vivapets raw food (twice a day), and Orijen kitten dry food (available 24/7).
+We feed our kittens Vivapets Raw Food (twice a day) and Orijen Kitten Dry Food (available 24/7).

-If you choose raw here is the link to Viva Raw Food -
+🍖 If you choose raw here is the link to Viva Raw Food -

 vivarawpets.com/EXCLUSIVEBLUES

-You will have 20% off your first order (applied at checkout).
+🛍️ You’ll receive 20% off your first order (applied at checkout).

 We recommend mainly chicken (90%), and turkey.
 We do not recommend the beef for kittens.